noris-network/cuegen/README.md

     # (optional) all values in this path are checked to be concrete values
     checkPath: values

-    # (optional) same as 'checkPath', in case more than one path needs to be checked
+    # (optional) same as 'checkPath', in case more than one path needs to be
+    # checked.
+The 'objectsPath' with always be checked.
     checkPaths:
       - values
       - morevalues

     # (optional) values in this path are loaded as []byte.
 This will
-    # automatically base64 encode them when dumped to YAML
+    # automatically base64 encode values when dumped to YAML
     secretDataPath: secret.*.data

     # (optional, default: false) print some info useful for debugging